-Public stockholding for food security purposes
+Public Stockholding for Food Security Purposes

-At the Ninth WTO Ministerial Conference in Bali in December 2013, Members agreed to establish a Work Program to pursue the issue of public stockholding for food security purposes.
+At the Ninth WTO Ministerial Conference in Bali in December 2013, Members agreed to establish a work programme to pursue the issue of public stockholding for food security purposes.
 During the first seven months of 2014, five submissions were put forward by WTO Members relating to public stockholding programmes and developing country concerns about their use for food security purposes under WTO rules.